 One of the final lessons we learned from the recent launch of Pavlok 2, is that you can never be afraid to pivot.

 After a few days of lackluster results, the team debated internally on what we should do.

 Is canceling the campaign and refunding our customers the right thing to do?
 Should the name be changed?
 Should we get into AI or chatbots?

-There was a variety of options and alternative courses of action to take before ultimately deciding to make the switch.
+There was a variety of options and alternative courses of action to take before ultimately deciding to switch.

 We had actually created a solution for this (gesture detection) as part of Rise, but we failed to tell our users about it – big mistake.
 As part of the Pavlok 2 pivot, we made sure that fact was front and center.

 During the rebrand we still shared the benefits of a morning routine and how our Pavlok Rise app would help them get a great start to their day, but we made sure to be as clear as possible on why Pavlok 2 is the best wearable to help you change your habits.